 High temperatures can put a strain on human health and lead to death.
 Due to climate change, average summer temperatures have increased in recent decades.
 This trend will continue in the future.

 As the figure below shows, the heat-related mortality rate (left axis) has not increased in parallel with the rise in the mean summer temperature (right axis) in recent decades.
+The summer of 2024 was one of the hottest summers since records began.
+Nevertheless, mortality rates were in line with the average for recent years.
 A certain adaptation of the population appears to be possible, especially in moderately hot temperatures.
 This may be a physiological adaptation or the preventive effect of heat protection measures - for example through changes in the population's behavior or structural measures.

 On the other hand, the heat-related mortality rate on hot or very hot days has tended to increase over the period analyzed.
 This is related to the increase in such days.
 Here, the adaptation through the implemented protective measures seems to have had little effect.

-Today, it is almost exclusively people over the age of 75 who die from heat-related causes.
+Todey, heat-related deaths increasingly affect people over the age of 75.
 In the 1980s and 1990s, people under the age of 75 were also increasingly affected.
 Younger people appear to be more adaptable to the increasing heat and are more likely to benefit from current protective measures compared to older people.

 Adaptation measures to the increasing heat